provenancetech/pti-docs/guide/v1/fiant-onboarding.md

 **It is your responsibility** to make sure that your private key ( contents of `${CLIENT_NAME}_private_key.jwk` ) is handled and stored in a secure fashion.

-## Opening your account with PTI
+## Opening your account with Fiant

-Once you are ready to start interacting with the PTI platform, write an email to [PTI customer service](mailto:customerservice@provenancetech.io) requesting an account.
+Once you are ready to start interacting with the Fiant platform, write an email to [Fiant customer service](mailto:customerservice@provenancetech.io) requesting an account.
 You need to provide these 2 pieces of information:

 - **Your public key**: ( attach your `${CLIENT_NAME}_public_key.jwk` to the email)